- 1 INTRODUCTION :

 ANALYSIS OF DATA :

-There are many benefits in using a stockbroker.
+There are many benefits to using a stockbroker.
 Individuals, investors, traders, and businesses can all use help, guidance, and advice when it comes to managing their money.
 Stockbrokers are regulated professionals often referred to as Registered Representatives.

 A stockbroker can and will execute trades for a client/customer.
-A stockbroker can submit stock, bond, mutual fund, commodity, option, CDs and Treasury Bond buys and sells.
-A stockbroker can also complete a customer tender offers, reorganization items, odd lot offers and more.
+A stockbroker can submit stock, bond, mutual fund, commodity, option, CDs, and Treasury Bond buys and sells.
+A stockbroker can also complete a customer tender offers, reorganization items, odd lot offers, and more.

 Those new, inexperienced, or even experienced can learn a great deal from a seasoned and professional stockbroker.
 A stockbroker can provide insight and help a client learn about the advantages, disadvantages, risks, and rewards of many different investment vehicles.